Fiori-Tracker/fioritracker.github.io/1909SPS06/main.md

 # Fiori Tracker

 >One of the biggest problems that we run into with SAP S/4 HANA implementations is crazy-long hours we spend on SAP Fiori apps governance.
-With Fiori Tracker you can cut this time down and increase your production value at the same time.
+With Fiori Tracker you can cut reduce this time drastically.

-We are sharing Fiori Tracker at no cost with everybody so everyone can save time and get working SAP Fiori apps quicker.
+#### What it is?

+It is Fiori at scale tooling that reduces the effort needed for deploying apps in Fiori launchpad.

+It shapes the project work, avoid common stumble points, and cut the required time from weeks down to days.

+Fiori Tracker runs on SAP Solution Manager and serves as a central registry of the Fiori applications that you are implementing or supporting in your SAP Gateway (for both SAP Business Suite and SAP S/4 HANA systems).

 #### Fiori Tracker: